yzhilong/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: Can I edit the data by directly modifying the data file?<br>
+**A**: Technically you can if you follow the exact storage format.
+However, we strongly advise against it as any mistakes will cause the app to throw an exception.

+**Q**: (Follow up from previous question) What is the storage format of the data file?<br>
+**A**: (To be answered)

 --------------------------------------------------------------------------------------------------------------------